stevelacey/django-placeholdit/README.rst

 The following options can be configured in your settings.py:

 ``PLACEHOLDIT_CACHE_SECONDS`` # Number of seconds to cache placeholders.
 Defaults to `86400 * 7` (a week)
+``PLACEHOLDIT_FONT_PATH`` # FONT_PATH that locates the font to be used. e.g. '/usr/share/fonts/opentype/noto/NotoSansCJK-Bold.ttc'.
+Defaults to None

 Usage
 -----